Quentin Tarantino

 Quentin Tarantino is working on the movie 'Inglourious Basterds'

-The director never chased box office success, but this project established him as a commercially successful director, which, in particular, helped secure significant budgets for subsequent projects.
-Unfortunately, "Inglourious Basterds" is the last film edited by Sally Menke – Tarantino's friend and constant collaborator.
+The director never chased box office success, but this project established him as a commercially successful filmmaker, which helped him secure bigger budgets for future projects.
+Sadly, "Inglourious Basterds" was the last film edited by Sally Menke – Tarantino's friend and longtime collaborator.
 She died a year later while walking her dog from heatstroke.

 Quentin Tarantino and Sally Menke